Artist Statement by Donna Gaines

 I was an art school dropout.
 Although I had apprenticed with local artists as a teen, had work exhibited as part of a youth show at the Lever House in Manhattan, and was praised by my teachers for a vibrant color sense and freedom of expression, by age nineteen painting left me feeling increasingly dark, alienated and adrift.
 I eventually located a stronger voice and greater passion in writing.
 Formal training in sociology and social work offered much needed discipline, and direction.
 A lengthy career in journalism provided connection and community.
 By 1970 I stopped painting, I never thought about it again.

+Inspired by the sea, my garden, faith, regeneration, joy, hope, light, the body, and the power of community, these emerged as reoccurring themes in my paintings.
 In recent years my work has been displayed as part of group shows in the lobby of our City Hall.
 In 2019 Artists in Partnership and the Long Beach Arts Council granted me a “Women in the Arts” award for my creative contributions to my community.
-Today my studio, “Art on Neptune” is a gathering place for friends to mess around and have fun, open to the street like the garage bands of yore.
+Today my studio is a garage, open to the street, a tribute to the beloved garage bands of yore.
 The Ramones believed rock & roll belonged to everyone.
 Well, so does art, and poetry, spirituality, dance, the ocean and everything wonderful and true under the sun.

 Photos by James Graham and Allan Nafte